tracim/tracim/doc/BUILD.md

 If you want to build `frontend_lib`:

     cd frontend_lib
-    ./build_lib.sh
+    ./build_frontend_lib.sh

-On top of that you have an option to build the frontend in development mode:
+On top of that there is an option `-d` to build the frontend in development mode:

     ./build_full_frontend.sh -d